History of Yemen: The Zaydis and Ottomans

 Mahmud Pasha was described by other Ottoman officials as corrupt and unscrupulous governor, he used his authority to take over a number of castles some of which belonged to the former Rasulid Kings.
 Mahmud Pasha killed a Sunni scholar from Ibb.
 The Ottoman historian claimed that this incident was celebrated by the Zaydi Shia community in the northern highlands.
 Disregarding the delicate balance of power in Yemen by acting tactlessly, he alienated different groups within Yemeni society, causing them to forget their rivalries and unite against the Turks.
 Mahmud Pasha was displaced by Ridvan Pasha in 1564.
 By 1565, Yemen was split into two provinces: the highlands under the command of Ridvan Pasha and Tihama under Murad Pasha.
 Imam al-Mutahhar launched a propaganda campaign in which he claimed contact with prophet Muhammad in a dream advising him to wage jihad against the Ottomans.
-Al-Mutahhar led the tribes to capture Sana'a from Ridvan Pasha in 1567.
-When Murad tried to relieve Sana'a, highland tribesmen ambushed his unit and slaughtered all of them.
-Over 80 battles were fought, the last decisive encounter took place in Dhamar around 1568 in which Murad Pasha was beheaded and had his head sent to al-Mutahhar in Sana'a.
+Al-Mutahhar led the tribes to capture Sanaa from Ridvan Pasha in 1567.
+When Murad tried to relieve Sanaa, highland tribesmen ambushed his unit and slaughtered all of them.
+Over 80 battles were fought, the last decisive encounter took place in Dhamar around 1568 in which Murad Pasha was beheaded and had his head sent to al-Mutahhar in Sanaa.
 By 1568, only Zabid remained under the possession of the Turks.

 Ruins of Thula fortress in 'Amran, where al-Mutahhar ibn Yaha barricaded himself against Ottoman attacks.

 Lala Kara Mustafa Pasha, the Ottoman governor of Syria, was ordered by Selim II to suppress the Yemeni rebels, the Turkish army in Egypt was reluctant to go to Yemen however.
 Mustafa Pasha sent a letter with two Turkish shawishes hoping to persuade al-Mutahhar to give an apology and say that he did not promote any act of aggression against the Ottoman army, and claim that the ignorant Arabians according to the Turks, acted on their own.
 Imam al-Mutahhar refused the Ottoman offer.
 Mustafa Pasha sent an expeditionary force under the command of Uthman Pasha, the expeditionary force was defeated with great casualties.
 Sultan Selim II was infuriated by Mustafa's hesitation to go Yemen, he executed a number of sanjak-beys in Egypt and ordered Sinan Pasha to lead the entire Turkish army in Egypt to reconquer Yemen.
 Sinan Pasha was a prominent Ottoman General of Albanian origin.
 In 1570, he reconquered Aden, Ta'izz, and Ibb, and he besieged Shibam Kawkaban for 7 months until a truce was reached.
 Imam al-Mutahhar was pushed back but could not be entirely overcome.
-After al-Mutahhar's demise in 1572, the Zaydi community was not united under an imam; the Turks took advantage of their disparity and conquered Sana'a, Sa'dah and Najran in 1583.
+After al-Mutahhar's demise in 1572, the Zaydi community was not united under an imam; the Turks took advantage of their disparity and conquered Sanaa, Sa'dah and Najran in 1583.
 Imam al-Nasir Hassan was arrested in 1585 and exiled to Constantinople, thereby putting an end to the Yemeni rebellion.